-Native Mexicans used the jalap plant as a purgative, and Spanish conquistadors introduced it to Spain, after which it was spread all over Europe.
+Native Mexicans used the jalap plant as a laxative, and Spanish conquistadors introduced it to Spain, spreading it all over Europe.

 Healing Properties and Warning

-The jalap root contains several carbohydrates and two glycosides: jalapine and convolvuline, which are its active components.
-It has an intense purgative action, which is well tolerated and does not cause colic in low doses.
+The jalap root contains several carbohydrates and two glycosides, jalapine and convolvuline, which are active components.
+It has an intense purgative action that is well tolerated and does not cause colic in low doses.
 Jalap is recommended when drastic action has to be exerted on the intestine.
-Not having a bad taste, it also has vermifuge and emmenagogue (stimulates menstruation) properties.
+It does not taste foul and has vermifuge and emmenagogue (stimulates menstruation) properties.

 WARNING!
 Never take this plant for colitis (inflammation of the intestine), nor during pregnancy.